ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 As with [Lab 5](https://github.com/ddecarle/eeb462-2021/blob/main/Lab5_Phylogenomics1.md) & [Lab 6](https://github.com/ddecarle/eeb462-2021/blob/main/Lab6_Phylogenomics2.md), you'll also need your SciNet login information.
 Your username can be found on quercus.

+**If you are using one of the EEB Teaching Laptops**, you will be unable to use FigTree.
+You can instead use the Interactive Tree of Life tree viewer following the [instructions from Lab 4](https://github.com/ddecarle/eeb462-2024/blob/main/LAB3_MaximumLikelihood_for_PowerShell.md).

 ## Tutorial

 | Main Objective for This Lab: |